teke85/portfolio_project-setup/README.md

 # Project Requirements

-> In this project, you will be required to build a portfolio with 2 sections only.
+> In this project, you will be required to build the following.

-- the header
+- the works sections
-- the headline section(right after the header)
+- about section

 > The web page similar to the one in [this link](https://www.figma.com/file/l7SqJ3ZfkAKih9sFxvWSR4/Microverse-Student-Project-1?node-id=0%3A1)